John W. Taylor (professor): Research

 In 1990, Taylor's lab group published protocols for fungal PCR that were developed in Berkeley by a team including sabbatical visitor, Dr. Thomas J. White (who had directed the development of PCR - polymerase chain reaction - at CETUS corporation), postdoc Thomas D. Bruns and student Steven B. Lee.
 Their approach has been very influential in fungal evolution and ecology [ ].
 Taylor and White continued their collaboration by focusing on the evolution of two human pathogenic fungi, Coccidioides immitis and Histoplasma capsulatum.
 Taylor and colleagues also applied PCR to fungal phylogeny and fitting phylogeny to geologic time.
 As DNA sequencing costs dropped, they used population genetics to recognize fungal species and describe them, based solely on DNA variation.
 Their approach for phylogenetic recognition of fungal species has become the standard for mycology.
 Their work on species recognition led them to show that fungi have evolved reinforced barriers to mating, in this case the first evidence for female mate choice in a microbe.
 DNA sequence data were then used to detect recombination in fungi for which sex had never been observed, despite years of inquiry.
 The combination of nucleic acid phylogeny and detection of reproductive mode brought an end to the centuries-old practice of classifying fungi for which sex had been observed apart from those where the morphology of sex remained obscure.
-Taylor’s lab then turned to phylogenomics to find that human pathogenic fungi had evolved away from consuming plant cell walls toward consuming animal protein, suggesting that small mammals constitute a reservoir for some fungal diseases.
-Their next research featured the use of population genomics to identify genes under selection, followed by use of the gene’s function to form hypotheses for environmental features driving adaptation, and capped by testing the hypotheses by gene deletion - an approach they termed “reverse ecology”.
-Having characterized populations by genomics, they collaborated with Professors Louise Glass and Rachel Brem at UC Berkeley in genome wide association studies of fungal signaling.
+Taylor's lab then turned to phylogenomics to find that human pathogenic fungi had evolved away from consuming plant cell walls toward consuming animal protein, suggesting that small mammals constitute a reservoir for some fungal diseases.
+Their next research featured the use of population genomics to identify genes under selection, followed by use of the gene's function to form hypotheses for environmental features driving adaptation, and capped by testing the hypotheses by gene deletion - an approach they termed "reverse ecology".
+Having characterized populations by genomics, they collaborated with Professors Louise Glass and Rachel B. Brem at UC Berkeley in genome wide association studies of fungal signaling.
 In the past decade, Taylor, in collaborations with Professor Tom Bruns and Dr. Peggy Lemaux of University of California, Berkeley, has used PCR identification of environmental samples to focus on fungal community ecology in indoor air, ectomycorrhizal forests, and the drought resistant crop plant, sorghum.